Navedia/Carbon-Site-Builder---https-Learning/sample.md

 layout: page
 ---

-#  **Does This Sound Familiar? **
+#  ******Does This Sound Familiar? ******

-"My son is struggling in school?"
+"My son is struggling to focus and is failing in school?"

-"My daughter is becoming withdrawn and anxious."
+"My daughter is  withdrawn and anxious she isn't revising."

-"My youngest does not want to go to school."
+"I want to support my children, I havent got the time to drop them off at separate revision classed."

  ACT  Now